mackyle/markdown/syntax.md

 end of the first list and the start of the second, a separator line must be inserted.  ([Horizontal rules] work just fine for this).

-If desired, an HTML-style comment (e.g. `<!-- -->`) may be used for this purpose provided it is preceded and followed by at least one blank line.
+If desired, an [XML-style comment][X] (e.g. `<!-- -->`) may be used for this
+purpose provided it is preceded and followed by at least one blank line.

-Any non-list-marker, non-blank, non-indented (relative to the current list nesting level) line may be used for this purpose but the HTML-style comment has the advantage of not causing anything extra to be shown when the HTML output is displayed in a browser.
+Any non-list-marker, non-blank, non-indented (relative to the current list nesting level) line may be used for this purpose but the [XML-style comment][X] has the advantage of not causing anything extra to be shown when the HTML output is displayed in a browser.

 To make lists look nice, you can wrap items with hanging indents: